madgen/madgen.github.io/posts/2018-01-08-Cellular-Christmas-Tree.markdown

 build a blinking Christmas tree and briefly look at a way of displaying it finitely.

-## Comonad class primer
+## Comonad typeclass primer

-Although hearing comonads are the dual of monads at a categorical level may not help you conceptually, it helps you remember the signatures of its primitives.
+Although hearing comonads are the dual of monads at a categorical level didn't help me conceptually, it helps me remember the signatures of its primitives.
-For `return`, `bind`, and `join` of monads, there is a `coreturn`, `cobind`, and `cojoin` in comonads.
+For `return`, `bind`, and `join` of monads, there are `coreturn`, `cobind`, and `cojoin` in comonads.
 The function arrows in the signature of these functions are helpfully reversed.
 As one might expect, we can define `cobind` in terms of `cojoin`.
 This is what they mean when they say comonads are just the dual